 - Use pure maple syrup instead of brown sugar.
 Pure maple syrup is an unrefined sweetener.
 Overall we aren’t adding too much sugar to this recipe, only 3 tablespoons in the full casserole.

-Tips for making baked french toast casserole
+Tips for making baked french toast

 - You can save extra french bread in your freezer and use it to make french toast casserole.
 Whenever you are left with part of a loaf of french bread, cut it into 1-inch cubes and store the bread cubes in a gallon-size zip-top bag in your freezer.
 When the bag is full, use the bread in this recipe.
 You do not need to thaw the bread cubes.

 - You can assemble this casserole the night before, refrigerate, and bake it in the morning.
-If you want to bake your casserole right away let the custard soak into the bread for 20-30 minutes before baking.
+If you want to bake your casserole right away, let the custard soak into the bread for 20-30 minutes before baking.

-More favorite breakfast casserole recipes:
+More favorite breakfast casserole and french toast recipes:

 - Overnight Cranberry Orange French Toast Casserole